 The next bump up the budget ladder, the Horizon T303, has a 325-pound user weight limit that's better than some of the more expensive treadmills we evaluated.

-Although there is a seemingly endless succession of treadmills to choose from you can narrow the field of options down just like we did, by focusing on key specifications like belt size, motor speed/power, incline options, and entertainment programs.
+Although there is a seemingly endless succession of treadmills to choose from, you can narrow the field of options down just as we did by focusing on specifications like belt size, motor speed/power, incline options, and entertainment programs.

 The gold standard for runners is a 22"x60" tread belt — enough space to accommodate almost any stride.
 You'll see shorter and narrower belts on budget-priced machines or those meant more for walking and jogging than full-out running.

-Treadmill motor size is typically measured in continuous horsepower (CHP) and, in general, the bigger the better.
+Treadmill motor size is typically measured in continuous horsepower (CHP), and in general, bigger is better.
 A stronger motor is more likely to offer fast, smooth speed transitions and steady belt movement.